fmind/cookiecutter-mlops-package/README.md

 This template equips you with the essentials for creating, testing, and packaging your code, providing a solid base for integration into your chosen platform.
 To fully leverage its capabilities within a specific environment, you might need to combine it with external tools like [Airflow](https://airflow.apache.org/) for orchestration or platform-specific SDKs for deployment.

 You have the freedom to structure your `src/` and `tests/` directories according to your preferences.
-Alternatively, you can draw inspiration from the structure used in the [MLOps Python Package](https://github.com/fmind/mlops-python-package) project for a ready-made organization.
+Alternatively, you can draw inspiration from the structure used in the [MLOps Python Package](https://github.com/fmind/mlops-python-package) project for a ready-made implementation.

 ## Key Features

 * **Streamlined Project Structure:** A well-defined directory layout for source code, tests, documentation, tasks, and Docker configurations.
-* **Poetry Integration:** Effortless dependency management and packaging with Poetry.
+* **Poetry Integration:** Effortless dependency management and packaging with [Poetry](https://python-poetry.org/).
-* **Automated Testing and Checks:** Pre-configured workflows using Pytest, Ruff, Mypy, Bandit, and Coverage to ensure code quality, style, security, and type safety.
+* **Automated Testing and Checks:** Pre-configured workflows using [Pytest](https://docs.pytest.org/), [Ruff](https://docs.astral.sh/ruff/), [Mypy](https://mypy.readthedocs.io/), [Bandit](https://bandit.readthedocs.io/), and [Coverage](https://coverage.readthedocs.io/) to ensure code quality, style, security, and type safety.
-* **Pre-commit Hooks:** Automatic code formatting and linting with Ruff and other pre-commit hooks to maintain consistency.
+* **Pre-commit Hooks:** Automatic code formatting and linting with [Ruff](https://docs.astral.sh/ruff/) and other pre-commit hooks to maintain consistency.
-* **MLflow Project Ready:** An MLproject file for executing jobs using MLflow, allowing for easy experimentation and tracking.
+* **MLflow Project Ready:** An MLproject file for executing jobs using [MLflow](https://mlflow.org/), allowing for easy experimentation and tracking.
-* **Dockerized Deployment:** Dockerfile and docker-compose.yml for building and running the package within a containerized environment.
+* **Dockerized Deployment:** Dockerfile and docker-compose.yml for building and running the package within a containerized environment ([Docker](https://www.docker.com/)).
-* **Invoke Task Automation:** PyInvoke tasks to simplify development workflows such as cleaning, installing, formatting, checking, building, documenting, and running MLflow projects.
+* **Invoke Task Automation:** [PyInvoke](https://www.pyinvoke.org/) tasks to simplify development workflows such as cleaning, installing, formatting, checking, building, documenting, and running MLflow projects.
-* **Comprehensive Documentation:**  pdoc generates API documentation, and Markdown files provide clear usage instructions.
+* **Comprehensive Documentation:** [pdoc](https://pdoc.dev/) generates API documentation, and Markdown files provide clear usage instructions.
-* **GitHub Workflow Integration:** Continuous integration and deployment workflows are set up using GitHub Actions, automating testing, checks, and publishing.
+* **GitHub Workflow Integration:** Continuous integration and deployment workflows are set up using [GitHub Actions](https://github.com/features/actions), automating testing, checks, and publishing.

 ## Quick Start